bosch-io/iot-things-examples/digitaltwin-example/README.md

 The example implementation includes all the microservices that provide the features of the digital twin as well as an exemplary business application ("Frontend") in one single runtime application based on Node.js.
 In addition, it adds a simple device simulation microservice that simulates a real physical device by sending telemetry data and respecting configuration data.

 INFO: The device simulation currently uses the Bosch IoT Hub / Eclipse Hono HTTP channel to emit telemetry data AND in parallel the Bosch IoT Things / Eclipse Ditto WebSocket channel to receive configuration changes.
-The WebSocket channel is not proposed for large scale scenarios with high number of device connections but should be replaced by an appropriate device connectivity channel.
-As soon as both Bosch IoT Hub / Eclipse Hono and Bosch IoT Things / Eclipse Ditto support an integrated command&control pattern (see https://www.eclipse.org/hono/docs/latest/concepts/command-and-control/) using MQTT, the simulation could be switched to it for both channels.
+The WebSocket channel is not proposed for large scale scenarios with high number of device connections but should be replaced by an appropriate device connectivity channel like MQTT via Bosch IoT Hub.

 Following the deployment model from above this looks like this: